 Garage doors are more versatile than they may appear on the outside.
-Most garage doors do not come in a standard size and many are constructed of different materials, each have their own benefits:
+Most garage doors do not come in a standard size and many are constructed of different materials, each have their own benefits.

-Steel – Steel and aluminum doors are the most common/readily available and most popular to own.
+Steel and aluminum doors are the most common/readily available and most popular to own.
 Steel costs less to produce than aluminum and are constructed with 1-3 layers, with or without insulation.
 They can come in various finishes, some of which make them appear as if they’re made of wood, but are not as resilient to rust as aluminum doors.

-Aluminum – Aluminum doors are similar to steel, but don’t rust when exposed to moisture.
+How can you tell if a garage door is aluminum or steel?
+Aluminum doors are similar to steel, but don’t rust when exposed to moisture.
 Aluminum doors can come in various finishes as well, but are oftentimes left unpainted.
 Aluminum doors are also more prone to dings and dents due to being a thinner metal than steel.

-Wood – Often more expensive than steel, these doors are lauded for their craftmanship and natural appearance.
+Often more expensive than steel, these doors are lauded for their craftmanship and natural appearance.
 Wood doors are extremely strong and are a great choice when considering home security.
 The downside of wooden doors is cracking and warping in hot climates.

-Vinyl – Less expensive than wooden doors, but more than steel, these strong doors require little maintenance, are rust-proof, and kid-friendly.
+Less expensive than wooden doors, but more than steel, these strong doors require little maintenance, are rust-proof, and kid-friendly.
 They are hard to dent, unlike aluminum doors, and built strong thanks to steel frames and insulation made of polyurethane.

-Fiberglass – Fiberglass doors often have steel cores and harder to dent than steel or aluminum doors.
+Fiberglass doors often have steel cores and harder to dent than steel or aluminum doors.
 They can break more easily if struck with force, but do have longer shelf-lives.

-Glass -Glass garage doors add a modern touch to a home while providing ample natural light.
+Glass garage doors add a modern touch to a home while providing ample natural light.
 Glass door panels range depending on privacy needs, from transparent, to opaque, and frosted.
 Glass doors may look great, but they’re fragile.

 So, now that you understand the importance of your garage door and the materials doors are made of, it’s time to discover how they function.
 Head on over to “Know Your Garage Door Part 2” to learn more about the various garage door opening styles and the components that make doors work.